Back to Blog

 How It Works

-The IRS considers a business website a legitimate business expense.
-Depending on your situation, there are generally two ways to deduct it:
+The IRS generally treats a business website as a legitimate business expense.
+Depending on the size and complexity of your project, there are usually two ways it can be handled:

 Either way, it reduces your taxable income, which means you pay less in taxes.
 Your tax professional can tell you which option makes the most sense for your business.